kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zKk9to7Zcdg" loading="lazy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;

-The video above is a little bit dated in terms of presented numbers but it is a good summary of how Facebook makes money and how it targets its ads.
+The video above is a little bit dated in terms of presented numbers, but it is a good summary of how Facebook makes money and how it targets its ads.

 ## 🧑 Who are Facebook's customers?
 Users vs Advertisers

-Facebook's over **3 billion users** is what makes it such a valuable business.
+Facebook's over **3 billion users** are what makes it such a valuable business.
 This market presence was helped a lot by the **"network effects" that make it naturally harder for users to leave Facebook for another platform**.

 Still, to keep its business model working, Facebook has strong motivation to provide users a great experience and listen to what they want and need.
 But there is another group whose needs and wishes are critical to Facebook, and those are advertisers.